Malé Chyndice

 Malé Chyndice (Kishind) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1113.

 Geography

 The village lies at an altitude of 144 metres and covers an area of 7,89 km².
 It has a population of about 381 people.

+Population

 Ethnicity

 The village is approximately 99% Slovak.

 Facilities

 The village has a public library a gym and football pitch.